liuyxpp/mpltex/README.rst

 And it will create a plot ready for publishing in journals published by American Chemical Society (ACS).

-``mpltex`` also contains several helper functions to facilitate production of specific type of images.
+``mpltex`` also provides several helper functions to facilitate production of specific type of images.
-Following codes will produce a set of line arts with cycled line styles and line markers with the help of ``mpltex.linestyle_generator`` function.
+Following codes will produce a set of line arts with cycled line styles with the help of ``mpltex.linestyle_generator`` function.
+Note that since version 0.5, ``linestyles`` is a shorthand for ``linestyle_generator``.

 .. code:: python